Custom Completions

 The dog is named Enzo

-On the second line, once we press the <tab> key, the argument "my-command dog" is passed to the animal-names command as context.
+On the second line, after pressing the tab key, the argument "my-command dog"

-Custom completion and extern
+Custom Completion and extern

-A powerful combination is adding custom completions to known extern commands.
-These work the same way as adding a custom completion to a custom command: by creating the custom completion and then attaching it with a @ to the type of one of the positional or flag arguments of the extern.
+commands.
+These work the same way as adding a custom completion to a custom command: by creating the custom completion and then attaching it with a @

 If you look closely at the examples in the default config, you'll see this: